Hritickjha/Candy-crush/README.md

 # You can open it using your preferred browser:
 # - On Windows: double-click index.html
 # - On Mac: open index.html in Safari, Chrome, or another browser
-# - On Linux: open index.html using your preferred browser
+# - On Linux: open index.html using your preferred browser.

+## Contributing
+# Fork the repository on GitHub
+# Create a new branch for your changes
+git checkout -b my-new-feature

+# Make your changes and commit them
+git commit -am 'Add some feature'

+# Push to the branch
+git push origin my-new-feature

+# Create a new Pull Request on GitHub